lucasols/palinter/src/test_cases/rules_expect/file_content_matches.md

       export const B = 'hello world'

 expected_errors:
-  - "File ./contentAtLeast/file.ts:\n • content should match at least 2 of the configured `content_matches` patterns"
+  - "File ./contentAtLeast/file.ts:\n • content should match at least 2 of the configured `content_matches` patterns but found 1"
 ```

 ### Content at least 2